 SEO is still the primary channel for local business growth, as an estimated 46% of searches on the platform are locally based (Forbes).

-Beyond local SEO, there are several different aspects of SEO that impact search visibility, user experience, and keyword rankings.
+Beyond local SEO, several SEO factors impact search visibility, user experience, and keyword rankings.

 GEO vs. SEO: How Do They Compare?